Category Demand Calculator

 Dale Harrison showed what happens when it does.
 In growing categories, first-time buyers flood the in-market pool continuously.
 They don't have vendor preferences yet.
 They aren't on your retargeting list.
 And their share of the in-market pool grows as the category grows faster.

-Based on research by Dale Harrison: "Category Growth Breaks the 95:5 Rule" (LinkedIn, 2026).
+Growth rate model by Dale Harrison: "Category Growth Breaks the 95:5 Rule" (LinkedIn, 2026).
+Buying stage framework by Kerry Cunningham (6sense B2B Science Series).
 Introduced in Open Folders: How markets actually grow →

 Annual category growth rate 20%